-If you are wondering what are the highest paid doctors, I am here to provide you with comprehensive lists of the highest paid medical specialties in the United States and Canada.
-Plus, I will explain the intricate system of how doctors get paid and what factors influence physicians’ income.
+Who are the highest paid doctors?
+Physicians average pay can depend on a number of factors, from which medical specialty you choose to practice in to where you practice medicine.
+While the pay disparity between DO vs MD physicians is small, MDs do tend to earn more as they enter into higher-paying fields, on average.
+In this article,, we provide you with comprehensive lists of the highest paid medical specialties in the United States and Canada.
+Plus, we will explain how doctors get paid and what factors influence physicians’ income.

 Listen to the blog!

-What is the Highest Paid Doctor in the US?
+What are the Highest Paid Doctors in the US?

 It is very difficult to calculate the average annual income of a US physician.
 Not only does income depend on the doctor’s specialty, but it is also affected by a variety of factors, such as the state where they practice and their employment status, i.e., do they have their own practice or are they employed by a medical facility or institution?

-I have compiled lists of medical specialties in the US and Canada with the highest annual income based on several sources, including Medscape, LinkedIn, Indeed, and the Canadian Institute for Health Information.
-Let’s start with the US.
+Below is a list of medical specialties in the US and their annual average pay, according to the Medscape annual report.
 Click on the "Income" heading in the table to organize the specialties from highest to lowest income, or vice versa.

-How Do Doctors Get Paid in the US?
+How Do Doctors Get Paid in the US?: Employment Status

 Let’s review the different factors that determine a doctor’s income in the United States.

 The compensation of private physicians tends to rely on their personal productivity.
+The more they work, the more they earn.
 However, this is not to say that employed physician’s income does not depend on productivity – it does, but much less than their private counterparts’ income.
 As expected, financial performance was only important in the compensation of private physicians; but only 10% of private practice owners indicated that it was the sole factor in determining their income.

 It is in the best interest of private practices to serve as many patients per day as possible.
 Their revenue heavily depends on the number of patients they see and bill per day.
 Simply put, if the number of patients goes down, so does the revenue of a private doctor’s office.

 Yet, this too is overly simplistic.
 US hospitals have created a protection for reduced physician productivity.
 Many hospitals in the United States have created different pay packages for their employed physicians; this way, the hospitals tried to reward hard work performed by doctors.
-The work relative value unit (wRVU) system attempts to compensate physicians for extra work or demonstrated enthusiasm, such as seeing more patients.
+The work relative value unit (wRVU) system attempts to compensate physicians for extra work or demonstrated enthusiasm, such as seeing more patients in a given day.
 In this way, the model of revenue and income of private practices is also present in larger institutions – the more patients the doctor serves, the higher his/her pay is.

 Currently, many healthcare systems in the United States are looking to change their pay structures to adapt to certain Medicare rules, but it is difficult to imagine that the US healthcare system will move away from rewarding physicians based on the number of patients they see.
 However, a lot of attention is also being paid to quality and efficiency, which means that the value of care delivery will also consider more than the number of patients served.
 As you can imagine, it is extremely difficult to find this balance.
 As with all business models, pay in healthcare is mostly dependent on productivity.
 However, the shift in healthcare compensation hopes to align pure productivity with quality of care.

-While states like Kentucky, Tennessee, and Alabama are some of the top-earning states for physicians overall, healthcare options are more limited in these states, i.e., not as many doctors, hospitals, private practices, and other medical facilities.
-This means that there are more patients per doctor than in New York, for example.
-Perhaps this explains why the average salary of a physician in Kentucky is higher: he/she serves more patients than his/her counterpart in New York, where there is more competition for patients.
-Hence, Kentucky has a higher average income per physician than in New York.
+While states like Wisconsin, Indiana and Georgia are some of the top-earning states for physicians overall.
+Healthcare options are more limited in these states, i.e., there are not as many doctors, hospitals, private practices, and other medical facilities.
+This means that there are more patients per doctor.

 Now, let’s go over 10 top-earning states for physicians in the US.
 Click on the "Average Income/Physician" heading in the table to organize it from highest to lowest income, or vice versa.

-On average, primary care practitioners in the US earn $297K, while specialists earn $357K.
+On average, primary care practitioners in the US earn $265,000 USD, while specialists earn $382,000 USD.
 I have already provided you with a list of the highest paid doctors in the US based on specialty.
 You can see the table at the beginning of this blog.

 When it comes to specialty, you should also consider demand in the healthcare field.
 An increase in salary or earnings based on specialty often foreshadows a shortage in that specialty.